 (6) For the purposes of an inquiry carried out at the direction of the Minister under subsection (2), the person carrying out the inquiry has the powers of a Royal Commission and the chairman of a Royal Commission, and the provisions of the Royal Commissions Act 1968 have effect as if they were enacted in this Act with any necessary changes and in terms made applicable to the inquiry by that person.

-[Section 109J inserted by No. 35 of 2003 s.
+[Section 109J inserted: No. 35 of 2003 s.
 161.]

 109K.
 Report or inquiry under s.
 109J, Minister’s powers following